ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/1-Home.md

 ## DO NOT ASK USERS IN THE BALDUR'S GATE 3 OR OTHER DISCORDS FOR HELP

 Please source all help to our discord alone.
 Even if you think that your question relates to your installation of Baldur's Gate 3 itself, please bring it into our discord.
 The authors of the many, many mods of Listonomicon do not want to diagnose problems in a list this large.
+Give us the first chance to make sure any issues you face are not Listo-specific, before asking for help elsewhere.
 :::

 ![BirdJax](https://raw.githubusercontent.com/Listonomicon-Team/Listonomicon/main/BirdJaxBae.png)